brandonmchin/CodePath/README.md

 # Pre-work - *Tip Calculator in PHP*

-**Name of your app** is a tip calculator PHP page.
+**Tip Calculator in PHP** is a tip calculator PHP page.

-Submitted by: **Your Name Here**
+Submitted by: **Brandon Chin**

-Time spent: **X** hours spent in total
+Time spent: **12** hours spent in total

 ## User Stories

 The following **required** functionality is complete:
-* [ ] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
-* [ ] Tip percentage choices use a PHP loop to output three radio buttons.
+* [x] Tip percentage choices use a PHP loop to output three radio buttons.
-* [ ] PHP code sets reasonable default values for the form.
+* [x] PHP code sets reasonable default values for the form.
-* [ ] PHP code confirms the presence and correct format of submitted values.
+* [x] PHP code confirms the presence and correct format of submitted values.
-* [ ] Page indicates any form errors which need to be fixed.
+* [x] Page indicates any form errors which need to be fixed.
-* [ ] Submitted form values are retained when errors or results are shown.
+* [x] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented:
 * [ ] Add support for custom tip percentage